DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 That should take you to a page with the public key, use `Ctrl+S` and save the file `ThomasV.asc` on your computer (preferably in the same location as the downloaded installer).

-Once downloaded we need to verify the signatures to make sure the developers signed this release (check the [Preparations](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_10_preparations.md#first-steps) if you want more information about validating signatures).
+Once downloaded we need to verify the signatures to make sure the developers signed this release.

 Open a terminal (for example Powershell on Windows).